 - Methane emissions, mainly from sheep, make up more than 90 per cent of New Zealand’s greenhouse-gas emissions.

 - Environmentalists suggest that sheep farming in the UK has led to widespread destruction of the natural ecosystem, causing problems such as soil erosion and flooding.

-If you care about animals, you’ll shun off not only angora and fur, but wool, too.
+If you care about animals, you’ll stop asking is wool ethical, and just shun off not only angora and fur, but wool, too.